imhemish/backman/README.md

 Also note that you can also change these configurations without actually editing the configuration file, itself inside the program.
 See usage for knowing how.

 # Usage
-usage: backman [-h] [--set] [--return-path]
+usage: backman [-h] [--set] [--return-path] [--change-mode CHANGE_MODE] [--set-fix-bg SET_FIX_BG][--add-dir ADD_DIR]
-               [--change-mode CHANGE_MODE]
-               [--set-fix-bg SET_FIX_BG] [--add-dir ADD_DIR]
-               [--rm-dir RM_DIR]
+               [--rm-dir RM_DIR] [--list-dirs] [--toggle-mode]

-Set backgrounds in sway and other wlroot based compositors,
-either random background image or fixed
+Backman is a random/fixed background image setter for major GTK desktops, X11, sway and other wlroots based wayland compositors

 optional arguments:
   -h, --help            show this help message and exit
-  --set, -s             Set the background, either random or
-                        fixed (as specified in configuration)
+  --set, -s             Set the background, either random or fixed (as specified in configuration)
-  --return-path, -r     Return the path of background that would
-                        be set, either random or fixed
+  --return-path, -r     Return the path of background that would be set, either random or fixed
   --change-mode CHANGE_MODE, -m CHANGE_MODE
+                        Change mode to specified as arguement
   --set-fix-bg SET_FIX_BG, -i SET_FIX_BG
+                        Set fixed background image in configuration
-  --add-dir ADD_DIR
+  --add-dir ADD_DIR     Add a directory to configuration
-  --rm-dir RM_DIR
+  --rm-dir RM_DIR       Remove a directory from configuration
+  --list-dirs, -l       List directories specified in configuration
+  --toggle-mode, -t     Toggle modes between fixed and random

 - The --set flag instructs the program to set the background (either fixed or random, as specified in configuration)
 - The --return-path flag instructs the program to return the path of background image to be set (either fixed or random, as specified in configuration)